-So how much do you pay with an IVA?
+So, how much do you pay with an IVA?

 So, how do we calculate how much you pay into an IVA?

-Well firstly, we take a detailed list of all the household income.
-This will generally consist of wages, overtime, and any work bonuses or commissions.
-We add to that any other income that the house is receiving, such as Child Tax Credits, other benefits, allowances, bursaries and possibly even lodgers contributions of board where appropriate.
+This will consist of your wages, and may reflect overtime, bonuses or commissions.
+We add to that any other income that the household is receiving, such as Child Tax Credits, other benefits, allowances, bursaries and possibly even lodgers contributions or board from a family member where appropriate.

 Once we are satisfied we've accounted for the complete household income, we then list out all the family's expenditure.